-The last mechanism I examine is asymmetric information, as in Gibbons and Katz (1991).
+Asymmetric information could also be driving the results.
+Gibbons and Katz (1991).
 Under this explanation, firms lay off their low-type workers, and retain high-type workers.
 After the layoff, the market is now aware of which workers are low and high type, and remainers' wages increase due to this market force.
 This explanation is inconsistent with the evidence.
 Firstly, if the earnings increases were due to market factors, this means remainers' outside option has also become more attractive.
 If this were the case, separations should stay the same, because the both the inside and outside option have increased in value.
 The results in Figure 4 show that separations decline.
 Additionally, because outsourcing affects one occupation, the market might not update beliefs on the types of workers in complement occupations.
 This prediction is inconsistent with the result that there is no heterogeneity by whether the remainer is in a complement/substitute occupation.